 Despite all of our best efforts the war against the suffering and disempowerment around substance use is being lost; it seems the losses are unimaginable.
-With hard drug use beginning as early as adolescence, young people with no family nor any support network at all are being forced to negotiate substance dependence in a harsh post-apocalyptical setting of an economically, socially, and spiritually ravaged Niagara Region.
+With hard drug use beginning as early as adolescence, young people with no family nor any support network at all are being forced to negotiate substance dependence in an economically, socially, and spiritually ravaged Niagara Region.

 THE ROOT OF IT ALL – DISEMPOWERMENT

 AddictNoMore maintains the root of all problematic substance use is ‘disempowerment’.
 This is when a person finds themselves in a sort of need-state (either material, psychological, or spiritual depravation) but has no real viable means of growth/overcoming.
-This “absence of means” is today often systematic (with the break-down of the family as our reproductive technology, also economic and social justice issues, but also the failure of organized faiths and their people to deliver and teach transcendental values), but the “absence of means” can often be personal as well (in instances of trauma and abuse).
-Disempowerment is then perpetuated by the disempowered themselves, by people having already internalized social beliefs that are really oppressive narratives meant to substantiate a status quo world of injustice (a person then can become their own worst enemy).
+This “absence of means” is today often systematic (with the break-down of the family as our reproductive technology, also economic and social justice issues, but also the failure of organized faiths and their people to deliver and teach transcendental values).
+As well, the “absence of means” can often be personal (in instances of trauma and abuse).
+Disempowerment can then be perpetuated by the disempowered themselves, by people having internalized social beliefs that are really oppressive narratives meant to substantiate and legitimize a status quo world that is unjust (a person then can become their own worst enemy).
 In all such examples however, the one constant is substances.
 In any case regardless of the differences, ‘drugs’ remain the easy and only available partner to our woes (either street drugs or pharma – and we challenge the thoughts about which are safer).
 Within our system of profit pursuits, eager capitalists (corporations, cartels) have made available at all levels of society (and at all levels of price) different substances that people can turn to instead of other people, or their own internal psychological resilient strengths and, or spiritual essence and guide.

 A RATHER SIMPLE SOLUTION